 Exogenous Ketones is for anyone who wants to improve their health, body, and performance.
 Whether you are looking to lose excess fat, need a concrete way to reduce inflammation or just want the benefits of mental clarity.

-What’s more, if you are just beginning your low carb keto diet, supplementing will help you become fat-adapted sooner.
+It’s for individuals just beginning a low carb keto diet because supplementing will help you become fat-adapted sooner.
 When you become fat-adapted your body will prefer to use fat, ketones instead of glucose for fuel.

 Enjoy the benefits of ketosis without the painful discipline required to be in nutritional ketosis.

 It is also a tool for people who want to follow a Keto lifestyle while avoiding the symptoms of the Keto flu and accelerating the use of ketones as energy, thus assisting you to become keto-adapted more efficiently.